XOW Logo

 Jim Crane (reporter); Alice Crane (Jim's wife); Czar (Boris' dog); Caesar (Boris' dog); Boris Petaja (villain, magician, death)

 Skilled in the tricks of ancient and modern magic, a mad magician decides to perform the ultimate trick of all time: to saw a man in half and then put him back together again.
-What he doesn't know is that a trick of fate will turn the tables on the magaician.
+What he doesn't know is that a trick of fate will turn the tables on the magician.

 Reprinting